-- 1. If running for office, have I submitted a campaign speech via <a href="mailto:email - 2.
+- If running for office, have I submitted a campaign speech via email or on online? - 2.
 If on a House/Senate team, has my team written our introduction and prepared for conference debate? - 3.
-If you received an extension for Governor's Cabinet, Lobbyists, Supreme Court, or Press Corps, have you turned in your pre-conference assignment? - 4.
+If on Governor's Cabinet, Lobbyists, Supreme Court, or Press Corps, have you turned in your pre-conference assignment? - 4.
 Have I checked the packing list?